Editing

 Development editing

 In the last few years, I’ve done development work on a varied set of fiction and non-fiction manuscripts.
-These have included two novels by an award-winning British writer; an academic book about the relationship between revolution and design innovation in ‘the long 19th century’; an unconventional biography of Robert Mugabe by a debut author (supported by the Miles Morland Foundation); and an illustrated book on happiness and mid-life creativity by a former business consultant turned mosaic artist.
+These have included a book by an award-winning British novelist; an academic design book about the relationship between revolution and innovation in ‘the long 19th century’; an unconventional biography of Robert Mugabe by a debut author supported by the Miles Morland Foundation; and an illustrated book on happiness and mid-life creativity by a former business consultant-turned-mosaic artist.

-I have recently been taken on as a provider of editing and writing services to Nesta, the UK’s innovation agency for social good.
-I have also helped focus online messaging and content for the Eschaton–Anselm Kiefer Foundation in Paris, worked on a series of online reports for The World Economic Forum, and helped bring better focus to a set of essays for the Museum of Contemporary Art Tokyo‘s catalogue for ‘Christian Marclay Translating’, the artist’s first large-scale museum exhibition in Japan.
+I have recently begun providing editing and writing services to Nesta, the UK’s innovation agency for social good.
+I’ve also helped focus online messaging and content for the Eschaton–Anselm Kiefer Foundation in Paris, worked on a series of online reports for The World Economic Forum, and brought better focus to a set of essays for the Museum of Contemporary Art Tokyo‘s catalogue for ‘Christian Marclay Translating’, the artist’s first large-scale museum exhibition in Japan.

 Ally is one of the best editors I’ve worked with.